Dauntless (video game): Development and release

 The Switch version was released on December 10, 2019, and versions for the PlayStation 5 and Xbox Series X/S launched on December 2, 2021.
 These versions support cross-platform play and progression with Microsoft Windows, PlayStation 4, and Xbox One versions.

-Phoenix Labs acquired Bot School Inc. in August 2019 to help with Dauntless support and cross-play features.
-Phoenix Labs were acquired themselves by Garena in January 2020.
-The acquirement did not affect normal operation of Phoenix Labs or Dauntless, and served to bolster Garena's international presence.
-For Phoenix, the acquisition potentially allowed them to develop towards mobile game space.
+A major update to the game, entitled Dauntless Awakening, released on December 5, 2024, along with the game's debut on the Steam storefront.
+This update included new weapons, bringing the total to 18, and revamped the game's quest structure based on community feedback.